xicato/xig-documentation/api_doc.md

 * **Permission:**

-  `firmware`
+  `manage`

 * **URL Parameters:**

   Required:
     * `network` : The network the target device is on.
-For unsecured devices, use 'Unsecured'.
+For unsecured devices, use 'unsecured'.
     * `device_id` : The target device ID.
 This _cannot_ be a group or a sensor.

 * **Data Parameters:**